 - BEEF WITH MUSHROOMS IN OYSTER SAUCE

-- SYN FREE CHICKEN SINGAPORE NOODLES CHILLI BEEF (STOVE TOP AND ACTIFRY)
+- CHICKEN SINGAPORE NOODLES CHILLI BEEF (STOVE TOP AND ACTIFRY)

 - CHICKEN FRIED RICE